Marli Alexa Flashes Her Hot Bod In A Strappy Black Bikini At The Beach

 Marli wore her long, blond hair parted in the center.
 She styled the golden strands in loose curls that fell down her back and tumbled over her shoulder.

 She also sported a bombshell makeup look.
-The application appeared to consist of mascara-covered lashes and dramatic black eyeliner, as well as a light dusting of pink eye shadow and defined brows.
+The application appeared to consist of mascara-covered lashes, dramatic black eyeliner, a light dusting of pink eye shadow and defined brows.

-She seemed to complement her sun kissed skin with pink blush on her cheeks and a shimmering glow on her nose, chin, forehead, and under eyes.
+She seemed to complement her sun-kissed skin with pink blush on her cheeks and a shimmering glow on her nose, chin, forehead, and under eyes.
 She looked to complete her face with dark pink lipstick.

 Marli’s 521,000-plus followers went wild for the snap, clicking the like button more than 21,000 times within the first 11 hours after it was published to her account.
 Fans also swarmed the comments section to leave over 330 remarks about the photo during that time.